CZ-NIC/fred-docs/AdminManual/Maintenance.rst

 Logger database content archivation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The *logger* database is divided into partitions by months which is embedded
+The :doc:`logger </Concepts/AuditLog>` database is divided into partitions
-in its schema.
+by months which is embedded in its schema.
 This allows you to dump only the data from a specified month
 (usually the previous one).

 Advanced backup: continuous archiving